 1. Description of the transaction

-This phase describes the transaction, such as the sale of assets or a business.
+This section describes the transaction, such as the sale of assets or a business.
 It is crucial to clearly and concisely express each person’s true intentions by utilizing straightforward language.

-When selling assets, it is important to be very specific about the pertinent assets that are included in the transaction and the liabilities that are transferred.
+When selling assets, it is important to be specific about the pertinent assets and liabilities transferred in the transaction.
 It will also be specified whether any property that the seller regularly uses, like a car, a parking space, or even their home, is excluded from the sale.

 2. Terms of the sale and purchase agreement